Two $1000 Cash Prizes

 Coloured text or images (as we print in black and white only).

 Please make your cheque or money order payable to the Saskatchewan Writers’ Guild (SWG).
-You may also pay online via PayPal (see below).
+You may also pay online via Stripe (see below).
 Every entrant receives a one-year (four-issue) subscription to Grain Magazine, starting after payment is received.

 PO Box 3986